protontypes/open-sustainable-technology/README.md

 - [GOLD](https://code.google.com/archive/p/gold-omod/) - stands for Generalized Ocean Layer Dynamics and is a hybrid coordinate finite volume ocean model code funded by NOAA and developed by the ocean group at NOAA-GFDL and Princeton University.
 - [FluxEngine](https://github.com/oceanflux-ghg/FluxEngine) - is an open source atmosphere ocean gas flux data processing toolbox.
 - [eeweather](https://github.com/openeemeter/eeweather) - Fetch NCDC ISD, TMY3, or CZ2010 weather data that corresponds to ZIP Code Tabulation Areas or Latitude/Longitude.
-- [rrricanes](https://github.com/ropensci/rrricanes) -  is a R library that extracts information from Atlantic and east Pacific hurricanes and tropical storms
+- [rrricanes](https://github.com/ropensci/rrricanes) -  is a R library that extracts information from Atlantic and east Pacific hurricanes and tropical storms.
 - [GSODR](https://github.com/ropensci/GSODR) - Global Surface Summary of the Day ('GSOD') Weather Data Client for R.
 - [stationaRy](https://github.com/rich-iannone/stationaRy) - Get hourly meteorological data from one of thousands of global stations.
 - [weathercan](https://github.com/ropensci/weathercan) - This package makes it easier to search for and download multiple months/years of historical weather data from Environment and Climate Change Canada (ECCC) website.
 - [hydroscoper](https://github.com/ropensci/hydroscoper) - R interface to the Greek National Data Bank for Hydrometeorological Information.
 - [GLOCOFFS](https://github.com/WPringle/GLOCOFFS) - An ADCIRC-based global storm tide modeling system providing real-time forecasts of coastal flooding.
-- [The Global Environmental Multiscale Model](https://gitlab.com/eccc/gem/gem) - is an integrated forecasting and data assimilation system developed by the Atmospheric Numerical Prediction Research Section, Meteorological Research Division, of Environment and Climate Change Canada
+- [The Global Environmental Multiscale Model](https://gitlab.com/eccc/gem/gem) - is an integrated forecasting and data assimilation system developed by the Atmospheric Numerical Prediction Research Section, Meteorological Research Division, of Environment and Climate Change Canada.
 - [leaflet-velocity](https://github.com/danwild/leaflet-velocity) - Create a canvas visualisation layer for direction and intensity of arbitrary velocities (e.g. wind, ocean current).
 - [OpenDrift](https://github.com/OpenDrift/opendrift) - is a software for modeling the trajectories and fate of objects or substances drifting in the ocean, or even in the atmosphere.
 - [OceanSpy](https://github.com/hainegroup/oceanspy) -  is an open-source and user-friendly Python package that enables scientists and interested amateurs to analyze and visualize ocean model datasets.